-There would be no significant difference between the Pretest total mean scores of boys and girls in Experimental group students.
+There would be no significant difference between the Pretest mean scores of Experimental group students in Physics and Chemistry.

-These hypotheses were tested by analyzing the Pretest total mean scores of Control group and Experimental Group students.
-The effect was tested by finding Mean, S.D and Critical Ratio values of the scores of Conventional teaching and Interactive Whiteboard teaching and the results were tabulated in table-1.
+These hypotheses were tested by analyzing the Pretest mean scores of Control group and Experimental group students.
+The effects were tested by finding Mean, S.D and Critical Ratio value of the scores of Conventional teaching and Interactive Whiteboard teaching and the results were tabulated in table-1.

-Table-1

-Comparison of total mean scores of Boys and Girls in Control and

-Experimental group students in Pretest
+Table-1 Comparison of mean scores of Physics and Chemistry in Control and Experimental group students in Pretest